 On the UK's increasingly busy roads, driving can be pretty stressful at times.
 Even more so when you need to share the road with cyclists who don't even pay road tax or pass a test.
-Riding two-abreast, dodging road tax, whizzing along while you wait at the lights - cyclists can be an irritation but what does current UK legislation and the Highway Code have to say about them?
+Further updates to the Highway Code at the end of January 2022 have been put in place to boost the safety of cyclists and pedestrians and these have triggered extensive debate.

 We’ve all heard the grumbles from cyclists about the state of the roads and the often-nonsensical cycling infrastructure.